Hijackers in the September 11 attacks: United Airlines Flight 175: Two World Trade Center, South Tower

-Hijackers: Marwan al-Shehhi (United Arab Emirates), Fayez Banihammad (United Arab Emirates), Mohand al-Shehri (Saudi Arabian), Hamza al-Ghamdi (Saudi Arabian), Ahmed al-Ghamdi (Saudi Arabian).
+Hijackers: Marwan al-Shehhi (Emirati), Fayez Banihammad (Emirati), Mohand al-Shehri (Saudi Arabian), Hamza al-Ghamdi (Saudi Arabian), Ahmed al-Ghamdi (Saudi Arabian).

-A United Airlines mechanic was called by a flight attendant who stated the crew had been murdered and the plane hijacked.
+A United Airlines mechanic was called by a flight attendant who stated the pilots had been murdered and the plane hijacked.

 American Airlines Flight 77: Pentagon

 Hijackers: Hani Hanjour (Saudi Arabian), Khalid al-Mihdhar (Saudi Arabian), Majed Moqed (Saudi Arabian), Nawaf al-Hazmi (Saudi Arabian), Salem al-Hazmi (Saudi Arabian).

 Two hijackers, Hani Hanjour and Majed Moqed were identified by clerks as having bought single, first-class tickets for Flight 77 from Advance Travel Service in Totowa, New Jersey with $1,842.25 in cash.

 Renee May, a flight attendant on Flight 77, used a cell phone to call her mother in Las Vegas.
 She said her flight was being hijacked by six individuals who had moved them to the rear of the plane.
 Unlike the other flights, there was no report of stabbings or bomb threats.
 According to the 9/11 Commission Report, it is possible that pilots were not stabbed to death and were sent to the rear of the plane.
 One of the hijackers, most likely Hanjour, announced on the intercom that the flight had been hijacked.

 Passenger Barbara Olson called her husband, Theodore Olson, the Solicitor General of the United States, stating the flight had been hijacked and the hijackers had knives and box cutters.

-Two of the passengers had been on the FBI's terrorist-alert list: Khalid al-Mihdhar and Nawaf al-Hazmi.
+Two of the hijackers had been on the FBI's watch list: Khalid al-Mihdhar and Nawaf al-Hazmi.
 Al-Mihdhar and Nawaf al-Hazmi flew to Los Angeles in January 2000 and later took flying lessons in San Diego, during which time they were allegedly assisted by Omar al-Bayoumi and Saudi diplomats Fahad al-Thumairy and Mussaed Ahmed al-Jarrah.

 United Airlines Flight 93: Shanksville, Pennsylvania

 Hijackers: Ziad Jarrah (Lebanese), Ahmed al-Haznawi (Saudi Arabian), Ahmed al-Nami (Saudi Arabian), Saeed al-Ghamdi (Saudi Arabian).

 Passenger Jeremy Glick stated that the hijackers were Arabic-looking, wearing red headbands, and carrying knives.

-Spoken messages (from Ziad Jarrah) intended for passengers were mistakenly broadcast over the air traffic control system.
+Spoken messages (from Jarrah) intended for passengers were mistakenly broadcast over the air traffic control system.

 Jarrah is also heard on the cockpit voice recorder.
 In addition, DNA samples submitted by his girlfriend were matched to remains recovered in Shanksville.